-In addition to exposing students to innovation, studies have also shown that those who participate in arts activities beginning at a young age are more likely to become innovators in adulthood.
+Not only do children benefit from exposure to innovation, but studies also have shown that those who participate in arts activities beginning at a young age are more likely to become innovators in adulthood.
 According to research from Michigan State University, there exists a strong correlation between arts and crafts knowledge and producing patentable inventions or founding new companies.
-Furthermore, the majority of STEM graduate students surveyed believe this early arts influence stimulated their innovation and entrepreneurship qualities.
-Early arts exposure, combined with interactive STEM education, can attract students normally drawn to less technical subjects.
+Furthermore, the majority of STEM graduate students surveyed believe this early arts influence stimulated their innovation and entrepreneurship gualities.6 Early arts exposure, combined with interactive STEM education, can attract students normally drawn to less technical subjects.
 This becomes increasingly important as legislators around the nation attempt to balance public school budgets by cutting art and music programs.
-Education in these subjects contributes to a wellrounded student who is successful in both innovation and STEM fields.
+Education in these subjects contributes to a well-rounded student who is successful in both innovation and STEM fields.